rh-mobb/ansible-rosa/README.md

 This project contains a set of modules for working with ROSA as well as some example playbooks.

 Will create/delete ROSA clusters, by default a single cluster called `demo`, but if you know how to work ansible inventories, it can do multiple clusters.
-By default the cluster will be a public cluster on a BYO VPC network with STS enabled.
+By default the cluster will be a single-az public cluster on a BYO VPC network with STS enabled.

 ## ROSA Ansible Modules